-- 14. A rate design methodology that accounts for supply procured in prior Auctions will be used to translate final Auction prices into BGS-RSCP customer rates for one year beginning June 1, 2022.
-In respect to BGS-RSCP customer rates for the second and third year of the BGS-RSCP supply period, the EDCs include a worksheet for purposes of calculating the adjustment to the Auction price necessary to recover (or reimburse) BGS-RSCP customers for the estimated additional payments made to (or from) BGS-RSCP suppliers under each Capacity Supplement.
-The rate design also includes a line item to add the adjustment of the Capacity Proxy Price to the Auction price. - 15.
+- 13. A rate design methodology that accounts for supply procured in prior Auctions will be used to translate final Auction prices into BGS-RSCP customer rates for one year beginning June 1, 2023.
+With respect to BGS-RSCP customer rates for the second and third year of the BGS-RSCP supply period, the EDCs include a worksheet for purposes of calculating the adjustment to the Auction price necessary to recover (or reimburse) BGS-RSCP customers for the estimated additional payments made to (or from) BGS-RSCP suppliers under each Capacity Supplement.
+The rate design also includes a line item to add the adjustment of the Capacity Proxy Price to the Auction price. - 14.
 The EDCs' rate design proposals, including the timing of setting these rates, the setting of the transmission charge, and the adjustment in the BGS price because of the unknown capacity price, are detailed in each EDC's Company Specific Addendum.
 Suppliers will be provided with a spreadsheet that converts final Auction prices into customer rates.
 This will enable suppliers to assess migration risk at various price levels.
-BGS-RSCP rates will reflect market-influenced seasonality and time-of-day use, where appropriate and feasible, in order to provide efficient price signals. - 16.
+BGS-RSCP rates will reflect market-influenced seasonality and time-of-day use, where appropriate and feasible, in order to provide efficient price signals. - 15.
 The rate design methodology yields, for each EDC, a summer multiplicative factor and a winter multiplicative factor used for supplier payments.
 The EDCs propose that the summer and winter payment factors both be set to 1 for any EDC whose rate design methodology results in a summer payment factor less than 1 and a winter payment factor over 1.
-The EDCs will update the seasonal payment factors at the time of the compliance filing to the Board, to reflect updates of the inputs.
-Further, the EDCs will update inputs to the rate design methodology one final time approximately ten days before the BGS-RSCP Auction.
+The EDCs will update the seasonal payment factors at the time of the compliance filing to the Board to reflect updates of the inputs.
+Further, the EDCs will update inputs to the rate design methodology one final time approximately 10 days before the BGS-RSCP Auction.
 All such updates will be communicated to bidders.
-The last update will be early enough to provide bidders certainty before the Auction while allowing the EDCs to update the PJM transmission obligations to their 2022 values and also allowing the

-EDCs to incorporate the most recent results of the PJM capacity auctions into the generation capacity cost component of their rate design methodology.
+The last update will be early enough to provide bidders certainty before the Auction while allowing the EDCs to update the PJM transmission obligations to their 2023 values and also allowing the EDCs to incorporate the most recent results of the PJM capacity auctions into the generation capacity cost component of their rate design methodology, to the extent that the base residual auction results for the 2024/2025 delivery are available in line with PJM's current timeline.

-17. To ensure supplier diversity, each EDC will have a load cap for its BGS-RSCP Load ("EDC load cap").
+- 16. To ensure supplier diversity, each EDC will have a load cap for its BGS-RSCP Load ("EDC load cap").
 An EDC load cap is a maximum number of tranches that a bidder can win in the BGS-RSCP Auction for that EDC.
-In addition, there will be a statewide load cap that limits the aggregate amount of BGS-RSCP Load for all EDCs that can be won by any bidder.
+In addition, there will be a statewide load cap that limits the aggregate amount of BGS-RSCP Load for all EDCs that can be won by any bidder. - 17.
+As reflected in the BGS-RSCP Auction Rules (Appendix B to this filing), the EDCs propose adjustments to the decrement formulas to incorporate the final decrements used in the 2022 BGS-RSCP Auction.